(Last updated on: 28/05/2022)

 Three star hotels are middle of the range.
 They are average priced, meaning that they are not usually cheap, nor are they expensive.

-The average person will choose to stay in a three star hotel.
+The average person will choose to stay in a three star hotel, making these types of hotels very popular.

 Three star hotels may also be former four or five star hotels that have not been well maintained or updated.